3 Steps of eCommerce Homepage Design to Turn Traffic into Sales

-I am thankful that marketing is not the answer because it can be expensive!
-Here’s the thing: if you want to turn traffic into sales, you don’t need to hire a marketing agency, or a web development team.
+To turn traffic into sales, you don’t need to hire a marketing agency, or a web development team.
 You just need to think about your customer and simplify your eCommerce shop.

-Top tip number 1?
-Make sure you display a compelling headline invites the viewer to take action on your homepage.
+A clear and compelling headline invites the viewer to take action on your homepage.
 Do this by starting your headline with a verb.

 A headline is most likely the first thing you will communicate to your website visitors.
 Get this wrong, and you will soon lose the attention of anyone that is checking your site out, for the first time.